Institutional Data

 Common Data Set

-The Common Data Set (CDS) is a standardized template developed within the higher education community.
+The Common Data Set is a standardized template developed within the higher education community.
 Institutions may use the template to summarize frequently requested information from partners in higher education such as The College Board, U.S. News & World Report, and Peterson's.
-The CDS includes information about student enrollment and persistence, admissions, academic offerings, student life, annual expenses, financial aid, faculty and class sizes, and degree conferrals.
+The Common Data Set includes information about student enrollment and persistence, admissions, academic offerings, student life, annual expenses, financial aid, faculty and class sizes and degree conferrals.

 Data Governance

-We define data governance as an organized set of committees, processes, policies, roles, and responsibilities to ensure the quality and security of institutional data and its appropriate use in support of informed decision-making.
-At SDSU, we have two committees, Data Trustees and Data Stewards, who meet regularly throughout the year to enact data governance.
+We define data governance as an organized set of committees, processes, policies, roles and responsibilities to ensure the quality and security of institutional data and its appropriate use in support of informed decision-making.
+At SDSU, we have two committees, Data Trustees and Data Stewards, which meet regularly throughout the year to enact data governance.

 - InsideState: Data Governance